murex/EventStormingJournal/_posts/2024-11-23-why-go-remote-with-event-storming-the-surprising-benefits.markdown

 - "Co-located Event Storming too costly and time-consuming?
 Remote workshops can save the day with less effort and better outcomes. #eventStorming #eventStormingJournal #remote #workshop #facilitation #domainDrivenDesign"
 - "Hybrid's the norm, teams are at home.
 Event Storming’s new stage is the remote zone.
 Explore the benefits of remote ES #eventStorming #eventStormingJournal #remote #workshop #facilitation #domainDrivenDesign"
 - "Digital tools, asynchronous thinking, and greener processes—remote Event Storming has surprising benefits.
 Ready to try? #eventStorming #eventStormingJournal #remote #workshop #facilitation #domainDrivenDesign"
 - "Remote Event Storming.
 Cheaper, greener, more inclusive, and just as impactful.
-Find out how to adapt: [LINK] #eventStorming #eventStormingJournal #remote #workshop #facilitation #domainDrivenDesign"
+Find out how to adapt! #eventStorming #eventStormingJournal #remote #workshop #facilitation #domainDrivenDesign"
 - "What if remote Event Storming could make your team faster, greener, and more collaborative?
 Dive into the benefits of going remote #eventStorming #eventStormingJournal #remote #workshop #facilitation #domainDrivenDesign"
 - "Need flexibility?
 Remote Event Storming lets you work asynchronously, collaborate globally, and improve facilitation skills. #eventStorming #eventStormingJournal #remote #workshop #facilitation #domainDrivenDesign"
 - "Travel budgets and schedules bogging you down?
 Remote Event Storming skips the logistics while boosting creativity and results. #eventStorming #eventStormingJournal #remote #workshop #facilitation #domainDrivenDesign"